Letter of Intent for Business Purchase

 This letter serves as a letter of intent to outline the terms and conditions of purchasing the business on (date).
 The terms and conditions mentioned in this letter are open to negotiation and are not binding on either party.
 We are open to discussion regarding the terms and the business value.

 We are looking forward to acquiring a loan for the purchase transaction.
-We will be paying the first installment as our loan request gets accepted.
-We have presented the bank with all the necessary documentation and expect the loan to be approved in a weeks’ time.
-We will share with you all plan regarding the installments and payment dates.
+We will pay the first instalment as our loan request has been accepted.
+We have presented the bank with all the necessary documentation and expect the loan to be approved in a week.
+We will share our plan regarding the instalments and payment dates with you.

-I propose that we should meet during this week in the presence of our lawyers to take this deal further.
-We can discuss any other issues or suggestions that you might have regarding this proposal.
-Please feel free to call me or email me if you have any questions and I will be happy to assist you.
+I propose meeting with our lawyers this week to discuss this deal further.
+We can also discuss any other issues or suggestions that you might have regarding this proposal.
+Please feel free to call or email me if you have any questions, and I will be happy to assist you.

-As mentioned earlier, this letter serves as an indication of our intention and has no legal binding.
-We will formulate an official contract once we agree to mutual terms.
+As mentioned earlier, this letter serves as an indication of our intention and is not legally binding.
+Once we agree to mutual terms, we will formulate an official contract.

 Regards,